 Why do young people use drugs?

-An insight into the pressures young people face can give teachers an understanding of the reasons young people may use drugs and can help in responding in a constructive way.
+An insight into the pressures young people face can give teachers an understanding of the reasons young people may use drugs.
+This can help in responding in a constructive way.
 Below are some of the reasons young people give for using drugs and ideas for starting conversations with them.

 “Someone had some and I just thought I’d try it”

 - Ask if they knew what they were taking and discuss the effects of that particular drug;

 - Ask whether it was what they expected, and talk about the risks of continued use;

 - Try and find out if they felt pressured, and if so, discuss ways to handle similar situations in the future.

 - Ask what made them want to try that particular drug, and what they expected from it